ddsk0512/chat-space/README.md

 ### Association
-- has_many :users
+- has_many :users, through: :groups_users
-- has_many :messages, through: :groups_users
+- has_many :messages

 -----------------------
 -----------------------